zhangzc11/WWWAnalysisRun2/analysis/README.md

 However, __I really recommend reading through ```main.cc```__ as I mentioned in previous section.

-## Quick start to get 2016 results
+## Quick start to reproduce 2016 results

 The following script will run the 2016 looper and produce the 9 bin SR plot and 5 bin WZCR plots.